Leith Hill Tower and Place

 Wiliams' connection to the house goes back to 1847 when Josiah Wedgwood III, descendent of the famous potter, moved here with his wife Caroline.

 Caroline Wedgwood was the elder sister of naturalist Charles Darwin, who was thus Vaughan Williams' great uncle.
-The famous naturalist came to Leith Hill several times, and used the grounds for some of his experiments.
+The famous naturalist came to Leith Hill several times and used the grounds for some of his experiments.

 From the 1960s the Trust rented the house to a boarding school, but it has now been restored and is open to the public.
-There is a free timed tour available, focussed on the music and life of Ralph Vaughan Williams and his relationship with Leith Hill.
+There is a free timed tour available, focusing on the music and life of Ralph Vaughan Williams and his relationship with Leith Hill.

-There are self guided nature trails through the woodlands on Leith Hill, which offer colourful rhododendron displays from May to June.
+There are self-guided nature trails through the woodlands on Leith Hill, which offer colourful rhododendron displays from May to June.
 Rare varieties of birds and woodland wildlife can be found.

 About Leith Hill Tower and Place